leevi978/pi-travel-router/docs/3-setup-network-adapter.md

 > If you're using ethernet only for internet connection, you can skip this section.

-## Verify that a driver is present
+## Step 1: Verify that a driver is present

 If you use the [TP-Link Archer T3U Plus](https://www.tp-link.com/us/home-networking/usb-adapter/archer-t3u-plus/), its chipset is **Realtek RTL8812BU**.
 This is supported by the built-in driver `rtw88_8822bu` in modern Raspberry Pi OS.